tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 This is our setting so far.
-A single line represents the behavior of all the groups.
+A single line represents all the groups.
 The information from all groups is **completely pooled** into a single line.
-No matter how different two groups are, they are represented by the same line.
+This assumes all groups are so similar it's not needed to have a dedicated line for each.

-In some cases this is fine, in others such as our case, it's an poor choice.
+In some cases this is fine, in others such as our case, it's a poor choice.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->